ScottyLabs/crashcourse/index.md

 1. __[Register]({{ site.registration_link }})__
-  - You certainly don't have to register to attend, but we like knowing how many people to expect and what people will be interested in learning.
+  - You certainly don't have to register to attend, but we like knowing how many people to expect and which topics people are interested in learning.
 1. __[Read "The Basics"][basics]__
   - This quick read will introduce you to some common concepts and explain what the workshops are about.